A. General Information

 The rate level impact calculation and the base rates balancing calculation should be based on the latest in-force premium.
 The company should provide a brief description of the in-force data used.
 If the latest in-force data is not available and an alternative dataset is used for the rate level impact calculation and base rates balancing calculation, the company should provide the reason and specify the source of the underlying data.
 All data used in the process of calculating the off-balance must be exhibited and labelled.
 The calculation of the off-balance amount must be shown.
 All judgments associated with the process of calculating the rate level impact and base rates balancing should be disclosed and supported.
 Base rate changes should be supported by off-balance factors.

-In order for FSCO to review the reasonableness of the rate level impact and verify the accuracy of the balancing procedure as well as the required rate group drift adjustment, companies may be asked to provide the rate group distribution for each coverage and estimated rate level impact in EXCEL format.
+In order for FSCO to review the reasonableness of the rate level impact and verify the accuracy of the balancing procedure, companies may be asked to provide the rate group distribution for each coverage and estimated rate level impact in Excel format.

 The balancing calculations should make use of the insurer's own distribution of business.
 Should the insurer find it necessary to rely on outside data or a different source of internal data, the filing must identify the source of the data and provide an explanation of its applicability in the instant circumstance.

-Details of the base rate calculation and rate level change calculation must be provided in Appendix A Question 4.b. and 4.c.
+Details of the base rate calculation and rate level change calculation must be provided in Appendix A Question 4.a. and 4.b.

 The filing must clearly describe and show how current manual territorial base rates by coverage are transformed into proposed manual territorial base rates through the application of the proposed rate change in combination with any balancing.
-This section must also clearly describe and show how the rate level impact of changes to base rates, differentials, discounts and surcharges, and rating rule changes are used to calculate the current and proposed Average Rate on a per coverage basis.
-This calculation must reconcile with Question 4.c. under Appendix A.
+This section must also clearly describe and show how the rate level impact of changes to base rates are used to calculate the current and proposed Average Rate on a per coverage basis.
+This calculation must reconcile with Question 4.b. under Appendix A.

 Section 5: Rating Algorithm

-Each insurer is required to file its current rating algorithm for all coverages, including the application of discounts and surcharges, 6-month policy and Optional Accident Benefits calculations.
+Each insurer is required to file its current rating algorithm for all coverages, including the application of discounts and surcharges, six-month policy and Optional Accident Benefits calculations.

 Section 6: Base Rates, Differentials and Discounts/Surcharges